EDUC144 Infants and Toddlers

 - Frequently encountered problems

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook.
+Reference, Resource, or Learning Materials to be used by Student:Departmentally-selected textbook.
 Articles from education journals.
 Details provided by the instructor of each course section.
-See Course Format.
+See course syllabus.